 Print them out small enough to put them by each place setting.
 While you are preparing the

-food, it is fun to hear guests trying to determine the menus i.e. what will be served next.
+food in the kitchen, it is fun to hear guests trying to determine the menus i.e. what will be served next.
 Sometimes

 6) You may want to make take-home favors.

-1) Seat yourself and your helper closest to the kitchen.
+1) Seat yourself and your helper (if you use one) closest to the kitchen.

 2) Use random seating or specify seating by placards.

 3) Consider placing shy people next to talkative people to keep the conversation going so that everyone will have a good time.

 Set The Mood

 1) Choose soft mellow background music not to interfere with conversations.